-As the follow-up project to BILAT USA 2.0, BILAT USA 4.0 strengthens the economic, research and innovation cooperation between the EU and the USA.
-BILAT USA 4.0 is a coordination and support measure (CSA), which is funded in the context of Horizon 2020, the European Union framework programme for research and innovation.
-Focusing on the objective of an intensified EU-US cooperation, BILAT USA 4.0 enables greater bi-regional exchange between scientists, researchers and innovation actors at conferences and work meetings with the aim of improving the framework conditions for the cooperation.
-It also comprises various studies and analyses of the status quo of research and innovation cooperation.
+As a follow-up project to BILAT USA 2.0, BILAT USA 4.0 aimed to strengthen the economic, research and innovation cooperation between the EU and the USA.
+BILAT USA 4.0 was a coordination and support measure (CSA) funded in the context of Horizon 2020, the current European Union Framework Programme for Research and Innovation.
+Focusing on the objective of an intensified EU-US cooperation, BILAT USA 4.0 enabled greater bi-regional exchange between scientists, researchers and innovation actors at conferences and work meetings with the aim of improving the framework conditions for the cooperation.
+It also comprised various studies and analyses of the status quo of research and innovation cooperation.

-The project is split into six work packages, which in turn are split into different sub-tasks:
+The project activities were split into six work packages, which in turn were divided into several sub-tasks:

 Project structure of BILAT USA 4.0 (incl. target groups)

 Work package 1 – “Supporting research and innovation policy processes”:

 This work package covered flexible and adhoc support for political organisations and committees (such as the Strategy Forum for International Science and Technology Cooperation (SFIC), the harmonisation of European Commission funding programmes with those of the member states or associated states relevant to the USA as well as the attempt to set up a National Contact System (NKS) for applications to Horizon 2020 in the USA.